In a country with one million restaurants and growing, it's equal parts difficult and expensive to acquire new customers.

 That's why smart restaurateurs constantly monitor and control their restaurant customer acquisition cost – or the amount of money it takes to bring in a new customer.

-Below, we'll highlight how to calculate your restaurant's customer acquisition cost, why it's so important, and what you can do to make your customer acquisition efforts count.
+Below, we'll highlight how to calculate your restaurant's customer acquisition cost, why it's so important, and what you can do to make your restaurant marketing efforts count.

 How to Calculate Customer Acquisition Cost